harness/developer-hub/release-notes/platform.md

 #### New features and enhancements

 - Reduced delegate liveness probe failure time.
 Previously, delegates had a 15-minute window to send heartbeats before the liveness probe failed, leading to a delegate restart.
-This time has now been reduced to 5 minutes to ensure quicker detection and response to heartbeat failures.
+Harness reduced this time to 5 minutes to ensure quicker detection and response to heartbeat failures.
 This item requires Harness Delegate version 24.06.83500.
 For information about Harness Delegate features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).
 (PL-52037)

 #### Fixed issues